-The summer residence of the Swedish Royal family, Sollidens is a short walk through Ludnet nature reserve at the foot of Borgholms Slott.
+The summer residence of the Swedish Royal family, Sollidens, is a short walk through the Ludnet nature reserve at the foot of Borgholms Slott.
 The manor was built in 1906 by Queen Victoria, inspired by Italian homes and gardens.

 Three nationalities inspired the grounds.
 A geometrically planned Italian garden, it is a riot of colours.
 An English park with wide-open lawns allows for lazy summer walks.
 Finally, a Dutch Garden, a gift from Queen Wilhelmina and laid by Dutch gardeners in 1926, the scents of the roses can be overwhelming in summer.

 Throughout the gardens, rockeries with plants native to Öland can be found, delighting more knowledgeable visitors.
-The Pavilion offers small exhibitions, which change regularly, currently on the royal family and along one pathway, you find the pumpkin cottage.
+In addition, the Pavilion offers small exhibitions, which change regularly, currently on the royal family, and along one pathway, you find the pumpkin cottage.

-Down a hidden path, a series of musical instruments can be found, allowing visitors to create music from the mysterious woods.
+A series of musical instruments can be found down a hidden path, allowing visitors to create music from the mysterious woods.

 Just before the Dutch garden, laid out in 'rooms' where the children's birdhouse finalists, showcasing submissions from Ölands schoolchildren.

 At the very northern tip of Öland stands Långe Erik lighthouse.
-A short walk from the car park over a bridge brings you to the small park and beach of Tall Erik.
+A short walk from the car park over a bridge brings you to Tall Erik's small park and beach.
 A short trail goes all the way around the island, which is mostly ringed with pebble beaches.

 The northernmost point looks across into Trollskogen nature reserve, as the top of Öland forms the pincer shape of the land.

-The lighthouse was built in 1845 and has 138 steps to the top.
+The lighthouse was built in 1845 and had 138 steps to the top.
 For a time, there was even a school on the island for the children of the lighthouse keepers.
-It was automated in 1976 and had only a metrological observer in residence.
+However, it was automated in 1976 and had only a metrological observer in residence.

-While not the bird sanctuary of Långe Jan, around Långe Erik there are still a large number of birds to see.
+While not the bird sanctuary of Långe Jan, around Långe Erik, there are still many birds to see.